dynamicloud/universal_storage_java_gd_api/README.md

 	}
 }
 ```
-2. The root and tmp keys are the main data to be filled, create two folders representing each one root and tmp.
+2. The root and tmp keys are the main data to be filled.
+Create a local folder called **tmp** and paste its path on the key **tmp**.
+3. Create a folder called universalstorage in your root on Google Drive.
-3. Save the file settings.json
+4. Save the file settings.json
-4. Add the maven dependency in your pom.xml file.
+5. Add the maven dependency in your pom.xml file.
 ```xml
 <dependency>
    <groupId>org.dynamicloud.api</groupId>